Road lengths in Great Britain statistics: Methodology and quality note

 References to ‘Ordnance Survey data’ in the rest of this document relate to this data in Highways (for 2018 onwards) or ITN (for previous years).

-The department undertook an R199b consultation in 2022 in which road length information for all local authorities in England was collected.
-The data from the exercise may be used by the Department for Levelling Up, Housing and Communities (DLUHC) (formerly MHCLG) in calculating future Local Government Finance Settlements and in devising government policy over the funding of local government.
+The Department undertook an R199b consultation in 2022 in which road length information for all local authorities in England was collected.
+The data from the exercise may be used by the Ministry of Housing, Communities and Local Government (MHCLG) (formerly DLUHC) in calculating future Local Government Finance Settlements and in devising government policy over the funding of local government.
 The data from the exercise was also used most recently by DfT to assist with the production of the 2022 Road Lengths in Great Britain statistical release.
-In years in which the R199b consultation is not run, data from the most recent R199b is updated with data from Ordnance Survey to calculate the length of minor roads, as explained in the minor roads section below.
+In years in which the R199b consultation is not run, data from the most recent R199b is updated with data from Ordnance Survey to calculate the length of minor roads, as explained in the Minor Roads section below.

-Previously, road length information has been used for funding allocations made by DLUHC and DfT.
-Due to changes to the system of Local Government Funding introduced by DLUHC (then DCLG) in the financial year ending 2014 and the stable nature of the statistical series, it was decided that the length estimates of roads maintainable at public expensive used in this process did not need to be updated each year.
+Previously, road length information has been used for funding allocations made by MHCLG and the Department for Transport (DfT).
+Due to changes to the system of Local Government Funding introduced by MHCLG (then DCLG) in 2013 to 2014 and the stable nature of the statistical series, it was decided that the length estimates of roads maintainable at public expensive used in this process did not need to be updated each year.
 Due to the limitations in the attributes of the OS data, ‘C’ and ‘U’ road length can only be estimated when an R199b consultation is carried out.

-The length of ‘C’ and ‘U’ roads is combined into a single figure in 2013, 2014, 2016, 2017, 2019, 2020, 2021 and 2023, when an R199b was not completed.
-The frequency and nature of future consultations has depended on the needs of DfT and DLUHC, but improvements have been made to OS data in recent years which will allow the department to use the road classifications recorded.
+The length of ‘C’ and ‘U’ roads are combined into a single figure when an R199b consultation has not completed.
+The frequency and nature of future consultations has depended on the needs of DfT and MHCLG, but improvements have been made to OS data in recent years which will allow the department to use the road classifications recorded.
 Therefore, the department aims to publish road length estimates for each road classification every year when these improvements have sufficiently increased the accuracy of the data.

-The lengths of major roads (motorways and ‘A’ roads) are obtained from the Major Roads Database (MRDB), maintained by DfT, using information from Ordnance Survey data, local authorities, the Scottish Government, the Welsh Government and National Highways (formerly Highways England).
+The lengths of major roads (motorways and ‘A’ roads) are obtained from the Major Roads Database (MRDB) maintained by the Department for Transport, using information from Ordnance Survey data, local authorities, the Scottish Government, the Welsh Government and National Highways (formerly Highways England).
 The MRDB shapefiles are available to download.

 The MRDB contains a series of links which are unique sections of road and together make up all of the major roads in Great Britain.
 This database contains various fields of information about these links, including link length.
 As this database contains links which cover all major roads in Great Britain, the length of major roads can be estimated by summing all of the relevant links to give a total road length for a local authority area, a particular road type, or the whole country.

 The road length estimates are fixed as of April each year.
-Only those links in the database which were recorded as active/open on 1 April are included when calculating our estimates each year.
+Only those links in the database which were recorded as active or open on 1 April are included when calculating our estimates each year.
 This prevents any links which have been closed over time, or opened since this date, from being included in these estimates.

 Major road estimates produced from the MRDB are split by road classification and management.
-Minor roads are split only by classification as they are all principally managed (see Diagram 2).
+Minor roads are split only by classification as they are all locally managed (see diagram 2).

-The diagram below shows the road types that make up trunk and principal, and major and minor roads.
-Trunk roads are always major roads and are referred to in these statistics as trunk motorways and trunk ‘A’ roads.
-Principal roads can be major roads, referred to as principal motorways and principal ‘A’ roads, or they can be minor roads, referred to as ‘B’ roads, ‘C’ roads and ‘U’ roads.
+The diagram below shows the road types that make up major and minor roads.
+Centrally managed roads are always major roads; motorways and A roads that are managed by either National Highways, Scottish Government or Welsh Government.
+Locally managed roads can be major roads, or they can be minor roads, referred to as ‘B’ roads, ‘C’ roads and ‘U’ roads.

 Diagram 2: A diagram presenting the road types in Great Britain and their management